EricStG/esg.dev/src/hugo/content/posts/serilog-dos-and-donts.md

 Can you spot the difference?
 Spoiler: There isn't one!
 So what's the problem then?

-Well, let's use the [JSOM Formatter](https://github.com/serilog/serilog-formatting-compact) instead:
+Well, let's use the [JSON Formatter](https://github.com/serilog/serilog-formatting-compact) instead:

 (note: I'm using the [Rendered](https://github.com/serilog/serilog-formatting-compact#rendered-events) formatter so we can see the rendered template within each event)